 How does grape juice prevent the stomach flu?

 What’s the theory behind it?
 The theory is that gastroenteritis prefers an acidic environment to breed and make you sick.
 The tannens in the grape juice do a good job of creating an alkaline environment which prevents the virus from sticking.
-(This is totally my way of explaining it although if you want a more scientific explanation visit these resources – Alkaline Foods Support Homeostasis And Protect Against Disease and untitled but very fancy scientific paper)
+(This is totally my way of explaining it although if you want a more scientific explanation visit – Alkaline Foods Support Homeostasis And Protect Against Disease.)

 Other than grape juice, what else can you do to prevent the stomach flu?

 Disinfect those contaminated surfaces!
 When the stomach flu enters our house, I bring out the big guns – Clorox Healthcare Hydrogen Peroxide, because it claims to actually kill the Norovirus and I tend to trust this woman because she’s devoted her entire life to studying the stomach flu.
 For everyday cleanup, at the end of the day I also like to use Softy Wipes.
 Yes, not only are they safe for you to use on your hands but they’re strong enough to use on your household surfaces!

 While symptoms of the stomach flu last anywhere between 24 and 48 hours the virus itself sheds for up to two weeks.
 Yeah, you’re contagious two weeks after you’ve recovered from illness and that means everyone else is also shedding the virus for up to two weeks.
 WASH AND SANITIZE YOUR HANDS BEFORE YOU EAT!!!!!!